wesovilabs/orion/docs/_spec/features/args.md

 }
 ```

-Providing variables is not rquired since both, variables `people` and `company` have a default value
+Providing variables is not required since both, arguments `people` and `company` have a default value

-So far, variables can be provided by passing a HCL file.
-This file contains one entre per variable.
+So far, arguments can be provided by passing a HCL file.
+This file contains one entry per argument.

 **Example**: [download](https://raw.githubusercontent.com/wesovilabs/orion-examples/master/site/variables002.hcl)